PelionIoT/mbed-os-example-pelion-psoc64/TARGET_CYTFM_064B0S2_4343W/README.md

 - Install the `libusb` dependency for pyOCD based on the [Cypress documentation](https://www.cypress.com/file/502721/download#page=19&zoom=100,96,382).

     **Note:** Due to a known issue, Cypress recommends using [`libusb` version 1.0.21](https://github.com/libusb/libusb/releases/tag/v1.0.21) on Windows instead of the most recent version.
-- OpenSSL toolkit (only if you do not have your own root CA private key and certificate and need to generate them yourself)
+- OpenSSL toolkit (only if you do not have your own root CA private key and certificate and need to generate them yourself).
-     - For Windows the [SLP distribution](https://slproweb.com/products/Win32OpenSSL.html) will suffice and the PATH env should be updated to point to the installation.)
+     - For Windows the [SLP distribution](https://slproweb.com/products/Win32OpenSSL.html) will suffice and the PATH env should be updated to point to the installation.

 ## Importing the example in Mbed Studio